 I work with inbound travellers to challenge their idea of India.
-To take them beyond crowded tourist circuits and transactional experiences, and introduce them to a country that isn’t chasing their dollars, but offering something far more meaningful; connection, warmth, and amazing stories.
+To take them beyond crowded tourist circuits and transactional experiences, and introduce them to a side of my country that isn’t chasing their dollars, but offering something far more meaningful; connection, warmth, and amazing stories.

-Through slow, people-led journeys into villages, heritage homes, and local communities, I curate experiences rooted in respect, dignity, and authenticity.
+Through slow, people-led journeys into villages, heritage homes, and local communities, we curate experiences rooted in respect, dignity, and authenticity.

 I believe travel can change perspectives.